stmork/kvm-hostcreator/README.md

 In this stage the file _/etc/hostcreator/postunpack.sh_ is called if existing.
 You can adjust this file as you needed.
 It is a good place to add additional APT keys using the _gpg2_ tool.
-The create scripts call this hook with the virtual hostname as the first parameter and the temporal mount point as the second parameter.
+The create scripts call this hook with the virtual hostname as the first parameter, the temporal mount point as the second parameter and the _DISTR_ variable as the third parameter.

 This is also the stage where the virtual hostname is configured and some useful aliases are added to the root users bash profile file.